REVIEW: PADDINGTON 2

 It could be the warm voice (the lovely Ben Whishaw) oozing benevolence like honey, or those big, brown innocent eyes.
 Maybe it’s the fur.
 Or the hat.
 Whatever it is, this CG creation is utterly irresistible.
 Manners maketh the mammal, though, and rudeness is put down with nothing more than a hard stare.
 “If you’re polite and kind then the world will be right” is Paddington’s motto, and this little anthropomorphic bear embodies an essential niceness and decency that could crack the hardest shell of the most bigoted of Brexiteers.
 Killing them with kindness, as it were.

 “Game” wouldn’t be the first attribute that sprigs to mind to describe Grant.
-“Pompous?”
+“Pompous”?
 Perhaps.
-“Better than you and I in every possible way?”
+“Superior”?
 Oh, most certainly.
 But a late-career reappraisal might be in order, given Grant’s willingness to send up his “bored before I even began” public persona with such gusto.
 From song-and-dance numbers to eating dogfood, nothing is off limits, and Grant seems to be genuinely enjoying himself for a change.

 The element of surprise may be gone, but the conspicuous creativity of the previous film is still very much in evidence.
 With a nod to the character’s literary roots, an early standout sequence sees Paddington wandering through a pop-up book brought to life in a style that evokes Peggy Fortnum’s wonderful illustrations.
 It must be said that the previous whiff of Wes Anderson has now become wholesale pilfering, but the effort is still welcome.